fommil/fpmortals/manuscript/wip.md

 `Generic.Aux[A, R]`.
 Another way to solve this is to not use context bounds.

-A> Rather than present the fully working version, we feel it is important to show A> when obvious code fails, such as is the reality of Shapeless.
+A> Rather than present the fully working version, we feel it is important to show A> when obvious code fails, such is the reality of Shapeless.
 Another thing we A> could have reasonably done here is to have `sealed` the `DerivedEqual` trait so A> that only derived versions are valid.
 But `sealed trait` is not compatible with A> SAM types!
 When you live this close to the razor's edge, expect to get cut.